libtcod/libtcod/README.md

 For now, SDL should be considered the most stable version to use, and SDL2 experimental.
 At this time, SDL2 key handling is flawed and favours tablet and mobile devices with no touch screen or numeric keypad.

-The SDL2 revision 704a0bfecf75 is the only one that is supported by this project at this time.
+The SDL2 revision e12c38730512 is the only one that is supported by this project at this time.
 If you are using any other revision, try the supported revision before reporting problems.
+This is to ensure that we are all dealing with the same SDL2 bugs, otherwise your problems may not be reproducible when reported.